Whisky route, steeper and more scenic

-So you probably have a lot of questions, like "Is the Macahme quiet?
+So you probably have a lot of questions, like "Is the Machame quiet?
 How difficult is the route along Machame," "When is the best time to climb Kilimanjaro" "Which route should I choose?"
 "Do I need insurance on Mount Kilimanjaro "What are the routes on Kilimanjaro and how do I choose one? "

 Descent is via Mweka route